CharmedSatyr/personal-website/README.md

 - gpg key
 - A Lists page
 - Mention things you like

   - Penn
   - WOFF
-- Contact form could probably be a state machine

   - Flying
   - Splat or alt